gstoledo/gstoledo.github.io/_pages/about.md

   - /about.html
 ---

-I am a 6th year Economics Ph.D. student at [New York University](https://as.nyu.edu/departments/econ/faculty/doctoral-students.html).
+I am a PhD. candidate in Economics at [New York University](https://as.nyu.edu/departments/econ/faculty/doctoral-students.html).

 **I will be on the job market in 2024-2025**.